-Manipulation - involves the management of facts, ideas or points of view to play upon inherent insecurities or emotional appeals to one's own advantage.
+Manipulation - involves the management of facts, ideas or points of view to one's own advantage in order to influence or control another.

 Motivation - different from persuasion in that it involves the force, stimulus, or influence to bring about change.